-If any of Messrs.
-Stewart, Bergeron or Ambrose should for any reason become unavailable to serve as a director prior to the annual meeting, the Board will, prior to the annual meeting, (i) reduce the size of the Board to eliminate the position for which that person was nominated, (ii) nominate a new candidate in place of such person and vote in favor of the new candidate all shares represented by stockholder proxies received by the Board, unless authority to vote for all candidates nominated by the Board is withheld, or (iii) leave the place vacant to be filled at a later time.
+If either of Dr. Hartnett or Ms. Ennico should for any reason become unavailable to serve as a director prior to the annual meeting, the Board will, prior to the annual meeting, (i) reduce the size of the Board to eliminate the position for which that person was nominated, (ii) nominate a new candidate in place of such person and vote in favor of the new candidate all shares represented by stockholder proxies received by the Board, unless authority to vote for all candidates nominated by the Board is withheld, or (iii) leave the place vacant to be filled at a later time.

 The following paragraphs provide information as of the date of this proxy statement about each nominee for director.
-The information presented includes information each director has provided us about his age, positions held, principal occupation and business experience for the past five years, and the names of other publicly-held companies for which he currently serves as a director or has served as a director during the past five years.
+The information presented includes information each director has provided us about their positions held, principal occupation and business experience for the past five years, and the names of other publicly-held companies for which they serve or served as a director during the past five years.
 We have also provided below information regarding additional experience, qualifications, attributes and skills that lead the Board to the conclusion that each person should serve as a director.
-We believe that all of our director nominees have a reputation for integrity, honesty and adherence to high ethical standards.
+We believe that each of our director nominees has a reputation for integrity, honesty and adherence to high ethical standards.
 They each have demonstrated business acumen and ability to exercise sound judgment, as well as a commitment of service to the Company and the Board.